 A column is a vertical series of nine adjacent cells.
 Each column holds the numbers 1 through 9.
 Every number exists in each column and no number repeats.
 Columns are one of the three container types.
 See containers.

-Containers are groups of cells that contain an entire set of nine numbers.
+A container is a group of cells that holds (contains) an entire set of nine numbers.
 There are three types of containers - rows, columns and boxes.
 See rows, columns and boxes on this page for an explanation of each of these container types.
 See also container numbering below.

 The Sudoku grid containers are numbered to aid in illustration when explaining concepts.
 The three containers (see container on this page) are each numbered 1-9.
 The illustrations below show how each container is numbered.
 This should be very straightforward and easy to remember.

-Rows are numbered 1 through 9 from the top row to the bottom row.
+Rows are numbered 1 through 9 from the top row to the bottom row as shown here.

-Columns are numbered 1 through 9 from the left column to the right column.
+Columns are numbered 1 through 9 from the left column to the right column as shown below.

 All standard sudoku puzzles start out with numbers that are already filled in by the puzzle creator.
 These numbers are called givens.